bezmoradi/tutorials/go/17-concurrency.md

 As a last step, inside `processTask` we need to call `wg.Done()` to signal to the `WaitGroup` that the current function is done.

 It's best practice to always call `wg.Add()` before launching the goroutine to avoid race conditions.
-Also, consider using `defer wg.Done()` as the first line in your goroutine to ensure it's always called even if the function panics.
+Also, consider using `defer wg.Done()` as the first line in your goroutine to ensure it's always called; basically, it's safer and more idiomatic, especially in real-world code where the function might return early or encounter an error.

 Let's analyze the program: